 Retrofits and Cutovers: What to Know Before Modernizing Your Automation System

 For any companies who has been a part of a retrofit or cutover project, you may be familiar with the challenges of taking on a project during a live operation.
 At Bastian Solutions, we see a lot of live operation projects every year – enhancements or modernizations of existing operations.
-These kinds of projects are considerably more difficult than projects that are performed in a greenfield (brand new building) or brownfield (existing building) site that aren’t operational today.
+Unlike greenfield projects (new facilities) or brownfield projects (existing facilities), retrofits in active operations demand meticulous planning and expert coordination.

-When attempting to implement a retrofit project in an existing operation, company leaders need to contend with keeping the day to day operations functioning with little to no disruption, in order to keep customer service levels up.
-Cutovers, where a new system is being brought online in a live operation, similarly must be handled delicately to reduce downtime and general disruptions.
+When attempting to implement a retrofit project in an existing operation, company leaders need to contend with keeping the day-to-day operations functioning with little to no disruption, in order to keep customer service levels up.
+Cutovers, where a new system is being brought online in a live operation, must be handled delicately to reduce downtime and disruptions.

-These kinds of projects are largely logistical in nature, where timing and communication are critical to the overall success.
-There are three key considerations that make a significant impact when upgrading, modernizing or changing your automation system.
+Live operation cutover projects are logistical and timing and communication are critical to the overall success.
+Here are three key considerations we discuss with our customers that make a significant impact when upgrading, modernizing or changing a warehouse automation system.

 Company leaders need to have a plan for who will manage the new project and run the current operation.
 Our project teams have identified this as a key attribute to managing a successful project in a live operation.
 Having different project managers, for example, every day or week tends to result in a weaker implementation.

 Why?
 Because these project managers simply run out of time.
 They cannot spend the necessary time interfacing with suppliers and internal partners on the new project.
-For this reason, we recommend strongly to our clients that they consider who they are going to put in charge of the new project; ensuring they will have the time necessary to focus on the project and not just the whirlwind of day to day operations.
+For this reason, we recommend strongly to our clients that they consider who they select to lead the new project; ensuring they will have the time necessary to focus on the project and not just the whirlwind of day to day operations.

 Just as important as defining who will lead your project, company leaders should consider how much experience they have implementing an automated warehouse or production system.
 The success of the project is largely dependent on the project manager’s understanding of the business operation and the details of how the equipment complements the goal of the business.